 The second way less common, but often practiced by the Mexicans, is when the seller asks that the money goes directly to him/her.
 You will have to sign a document describing the details of the transaction in these cases in the presence of a notary public for the safety of both parties involved in the transaction.
 The notary is the highest placed hierarchically in these situations, and they check no obstacle disturbs the sale of the property.

-Step #2 – Hiring a lawyer
+Step #2 – Finding a Notary

 Step #3 – The Closing

-Step #4 – Bank of Trust (Fideicomiso)
+Step #4 – Bank Trust (Fideicomiso)

 A bank trust (fideicomiso) is a legal instrument issued by the Mexican Government that allows non-Mexican to acquire properties in the “Restricted Zone” (the limit of 62 miles from the border and 31 miles from the coast).